Medicilon Logo

 Figure.2.
 Common anticoagulant targets

 As our understanding has deepened, modifications and supplements have been made to the traditional coagulation cascade.
-It is now recognized that the coagulation process is not predominantly driven by the intrinsic pathway, but rather primarily activated through the tissue factor pathway.
-The maintenance of coagulation involves the participation of Factor VIII and IX.
-Additionally, the coagulation process is regulated by TFPI and other anticoagulant proteins.
+It is now recognized that the coagulation process is primarily activated through the tissue factor pathway, rather than predominantly through the intrinsic pathway.
+Factor VIII and IX play essential roles in maintaining coagulation.
+Additionally, TFPI and other anticoagulant proteins regulate the coagulation process.
 The VIIa-TF complex can also activate Factor IX, and the activation of Factor XII and XI is not necessary.
-Furthermore, Zn2+ and Mg2+ are also involved in the coagulation process.
-Therefore, the new model of coagulation activation suggests that in the initial phase, a small amount of thrombin is formed through TF release.
-Subsequently, thrombin further activates platelets, Factor VIII and V, resulting in amplification and acceleration of the coagulation process.
+Furthermore, Zn2+ and Mg2+ also participate in the coagulation process.
+Therefore, the new model of coagulation activation suggests that initially, a small amount of thrombin is formed through TF release.
+Subsequently, thrombin further activates platelets, Factor VIII, and Factor V, amplifying and accelerating the coagulation process.

-The regulation of the coagulation mechanism is accomplished through various enzymes and complexes, and the main role is through thrombin.
-After the formation of thrombin, its functions can be involved in at least five aspects: initiation, amplification, termination, clearance of the blood clot and repair.
-Throughout the process of coagulation, a delicate balance with the anticoagulant system is necessary to maintain normal blood flow.
+The regulation of the coagulation mechanism is achieved through various enzymes and complexes, with thrombin playing a central role.
+After thrombin forms, its functions extend to at least five aspects: initiation, amplification, termination, clearance of the blood clot, and repair.
+Throughout the coagulation process, maintaining a delicate balance with the anticoagulant system is essential to maintain normal blood flow.

 Medicilon case study